1. Swap unused and unwanted seeds

 If a group of plot holders were to agree to plant one each of this crop and then share harvests, it would avoid waste and still allow a share of all three seasonal crops.

 If you get a glut, you could also contact the organisers of local farmers' markets, who sometimes target plot holders for their excess produce (please check that the terms of your allotment lease allows this first).
+You might even have independent foodie shops happy to sell homegrown produce.

 Don't reach for expensive and harmful chemicals if there is a pest invasion – find a natural solution.